kaivalyar/AllenDowneyExercises/README.md

 Since this project consists of exercise solutions, the problem sets themselves act as documentaion.
 The problems solved are all from the end of chapter exercises in the textbook.

+## Contact

+If you have any questions, suggestions, or feedback, please feel free to write to [kaivalyaraw@gmail.com](mailto:kaivalyaraw@gmail.com).
+I look forward to hearing from you.

 ## License

 **This project is released under and protected by the MIT License**